Eco-DiscordLink/EcoDiscordPlugin/README.md

 * `/discordsendtochannel [guildname],[channelname],[message]` - Sends a message to the given channel, if the Bot has access to that channel.
 * `/discordmessage [message]` - Sends a message to the default channel.

+Note: When writing messages to send from Eco, **do not include commas in your messages.**
+Eco will consider them extra parameters to the commands, and any text after the comma will be lost, due to the way Eco handles commands.
+Alternative methods of sending long text strings will be implemented in future versions.

+For example: `/discordmessage Hello everyone, my name is Bob` will come out as "Hello everyone" in Discord.

 ## Installation

 1. Download a release of the plugin, which should contain DiscordLink.dll.